Lattice Paths and Pattern-Avoiding Uniquely Sorted Permutations: Introduction

 \section{Introduction}

 This paper is concerned with enumerating special classes of permutations that arise from West's \textit{stack-sorting map}.
-Stack-sorting was originally a computer algorithm on stacks introduced by Knuth in \cite{knuth}.
-Later, in his 1990 Ph.D. thesis \cite{west}, West defined the stack-sorting map, which we call $s$, as a deterministic variant of Knuth's algorithm.
-Since then, the map has been studied extensively [2--11, 13--15, 24, 26].
+Stack-sorting was originally a computer algorithm on stacks introduced by \cite{knuth}.
+Later, \cite{west} defined the stack-sorting map, which we call $s$, as a deterministic variant of Knuth's algorithm.
+Since then, the map has been studied extensively: see \cite{c2, c3, c4, c5, bm, main, c8, c9, c10, preimages, c13, z}.

 The stack-sorting map itself will not be relevant to the methods in this paper, but for sake of completeness, we include a simple recursive definition of it.
 The map $s$ sends the empty permutation to itself.
 For a permutation $\pi\in S_n$, we can write $\pi=LnR$ and define $s(\pi)=s(L)s(R)n$.
 For example, $s(516243)=s(51)s(243)6=s(1)5s(2)s(3)46=152346$.